Broken Links Checker

 Do broken links hurt my SEO rankings?

 Yes, but indirectly.
 Google has stated that a few broken links won't directly harm rankings.
-However, many broken links signal poor site maintenance, which can:
+However, many broken links signal poor site maintenance, which can increase bounce rates, waste crawl budget, and reduce user trust.

 What's the difference between internal and external broken links?

 Internal broken links point to pages on your own domain and are fully under your control.
-These should be fixed immediately with redirects or updated links.
 External broken links point to other websites.
-You can't fix these directly, but you should either update them to working alternatives or remove them if no suitable replacement exists.
+You should update them to working alternatives or remove them.

 Can I check broken links for my entire website?

 This tool checks one page at a time to provide fast, focused results.
-For full-site audits, you would need to check each important page individually or use enterprise SEO crawling tools.
-We recommend starting with your most important pages: homepage, top landing pages, and high-traffic content.
+For full-site audits, we recommend starting with your most important pages: homepage, top landing pages, and high-traffic content.

 What should I do when I find broken links?